Immunotherapy and Oral Cancer

 While more research is needed before the drugs receive FDA approval for the treatment of oral cancer, the good news is that because these drugs are already approved and on the market for other cancers, the application process for use in oral cancers will be quicker (and smoother) than it would be for a new drug.

-At New England Oral Surgery Associates, LLC, our commitment to your care, comfort, health and safety is evident from the minute you walk through our door.
+At New England Oral & Maxillofacial Surgery, our commitment to your care, comfort, health and safety is evident from the minute you walk through our door.
 Call us at Billerica Office Phone Number 978-667-8600 for more information about oral cancer.